sass/dart-sass-language-server/docs/contributing/architecture.md

 This is where you find the core functionality of the language server.
 Individual features are in the `lib/src/features/` directory.
 Each feature extends a base `LanguageFeature` class.

-When used, all features parse the given [`TextDocumentItem`](https://pub.dev/documentation/lsp_server/latest/lsp_server/TextDocumentItem-class.html) using [`sass_api`](https://pub.dev/packages/sass_api) to get the [`Stylesheet` node](https://pub.dev/documentation/sass_api/latest/sass/Stylesheet-class.html).
+When used, all features parse the given `TextDocument` using [`sass_api`](https://pub.dev/packages/sass_api) to get the [`Stylesheet` node](https://pub.dev/documentation/sass_api/latest/sass/Stylesheet-class.html).
 Parses are cached, along with other often-used information such as resolved links.

 ## extension